-This is our second Modern Slavery Statement made pursuant to the Modern Slavery Act 2018 (Cth) (the Act) and constitutes the modern slavery statement of Aurizon for the year ended 30 June 2021.
+This is our third Modern Slavery Statement made pursuant to the Modern Slavery Act 2018 (Cth) (the Act) and constitutes the modern slavery statement of Aurizon for the year ended 30 June 2022.

 It details our commitment to operating responsibly and ensuring that we have robust standards and processes to minimise and address modern slavery risks.

 2021 Modern Slavery Statement5.0MB PDF

 2018 Sustainability Report9.0MB PDF